JurMich/RNANR/README.txt

 Before any installation of program is made, make sure you have:

 - ViennaRNA.
 The version tested is 2.2.8., however the latest version should be compatible too.

-- MPFR and GMP by extension (required by MPFR).
+- Optional: MPFR and GMP by extension (required by MPFR).
 The version tested is 3.1.5.
+If you don't have or don't wan't to install it you install the version of program without MPFR (see below).

 |
 |NSTALLATION:
 -------------

+The program offers two versions to install:

+- the default version includes possibility to raise computation precision.
+  To install this version, just go to 'RNANR/src' of your downloaded directory and type 'make'.

+- you can also install the version not needing MPFR (obligatory for those not having it installed).
+Go to 'RNANR/src' of your downloaded directory and type 'make CFLAGS="-DIGNOREMPFR"'.This will install version without MPFR dependancy.
+Option '-w' isn't available in this version.

 Go to the "src" directory, and type 'make'.
 This will create an executable file "locopt".